-(a) Department Notice of Noncompliance.
+- (a) Department Notice of Noncompliance.
 When from time to time the Department determines that a Noncompliance has occurred, or is reasonably likely to occur, it may promptly notify the New Health System of the same and provide an explanation and supporting documentation, as available, and any actions proposed in order to Cure such Noncompliance.
-The New Health System shall notify the Department within fifteen (15) days of its receipt of such notice the extent to which it agrees to comply with any actions proposed by the Department.
+The New Health System shall notify the Department within fifteen (15) days of its receipt of such notice the extent to which it agrees to comply with any actions proposed by the Department. - (b) Cure.

-(b) Cure.
 In connection with any Noncompliance reported by the New Health System pursuant to Section 6.04 or notified by the Department pursuant to this Section 6.05, the New Health System shall have sixty (60) days from the date of notice to Cure, or, if not curable within sixty (60) days, to demonstrate substantial progress toward a complete Cure of, the Noncompliance, unless (i) the Noncompliance is not Curable, or (ii) the Noncompliance is due to a Force Majeure Event, in which case the New Health System shall have sixty (60) days from the end of the Force Majeure Event to cure the Noncompliance.
-The Department (and its designees/agents) shall be provided full access, at reasonable times and upon reasonable notice, to all nonprivileged documents and information of the New Health System and its personnel necessary to make a determination concerning the Noncompliance, any Cure thereof, and, if applicable, any Force Majeure Event.

-(c) Cure Definition.
-As used herein, "Cure" means (1) if the Noncompliance arose due to failure to spend and pay, in full, the amount specified by a Monetary Obligation, to pay the amount that remains to be spent and paid, in immediately available funds, either toward the initiative or plan that was the subject of the Monetary Obligation or into the Population Health Initiatives Fund (or as otherwise, and in any case, as directed in writing by the Department) and/or, as applicable and as agreed by the Department, to enter into a COPA Modification as proposed by the Department, and (2) if the Noncompliance arose due to a nonfulfillment of a Non-Monetary Obligation, to fully perform such Non-Monetary Obligation and/or, as applicable and as agreed by the Department, to enter into a COPA Modification as proposed by the Department, to enter into a COPA Modification as applicable and as agreed by

-(d) Corrective Actions.
-With respect to any Noncompliance that is not Cured or is not Curable, the Department shall have the right to invoke one or more Corrective Actions, which may include, without limitation, the following: (1) prohibiting payment of bonuses or other incentive compensation above base salary to any executive officer (i.e., any Vice President or above) of any COPA Party with respect to the Fiscal Year in which the Noncompliance occurred (or, as applicable, requiring repayment of such compensation if already received with respect to such Fiscal Year); (2) requiring the COPA Parties to make a remedial contribution in the amount determined by the Department to the Population Health Initiatives Fund, or as otherwise directed in writing by the Department; (3) a COPA Modification; (4) any remedy described in Section 9.08; and (5) if Public Advantage is not evident, termination of the COPA.
+The Department (and its designees/agents) shall be provided full access, at reasonable times and upon reasonable notice, to all non-privileged documents and information of the New Health System and its personnel necessary to make a determination concerning the Noncompliance, any Cure thereof, and, if applicable, any Force Majeure Event. - (c) Cure Definition.
+As used herein, "Cure" means (1) if the Noncompliance arose due to failure to spend and pay, in full, the amount specified by a Monetary Obligation, to pay the amount that remains to be spent and paid, in immediately available funds, either toward the initiative or plan that was the subject of the Monetary Obligation or into the Population Health Initiatives Fund (or as otherwise directed in writing by the Department) and/or, as applicable and as agreed by the Department, to enter into a COPA Modification as proposed by the Department, and (2) if the Noncompliance arose due to a nonfulfillment of a Non-Monetary Obligation, to fully perform such Non-Monetary Obligation and/or, as applicable and as agreed by the Department, to enter into a COPA Modification as proposed by the Department. - or is not Curable, the Department shall have the right to invoke one or more Corrective Actions, which may include, without limitation, the following: (1) prohibiting payment of bonuses or other incentive compensation above base salary to any executive officer (i.e., any Vice President or above) of any COPA Party with respect to the Fiscal Year in which the Noncompliance occurred (or, as applicable, requiring repayment of such compensation if already received with respect to such Fiscal Year); (2) requiring the COPA Parties to make a remedial contribution in the amount determined by the Department to the Population Health Initiatives Fund, or as otherwise directed in writing by the Department; (3) a COPA Modification; (4) any remedy described in Section 9.08; and (5) if Public Advantage is not evident, termination of the COPA.
 By their execution and acceptance of these Terms of Certification, the COPA Parties acknowledge that the remedial contributions in the ranges set forth on Exhibit H attached hereto, expressed as fines, are appropriate and reasonable in amount with respect to the applicable Noncompliance indicated therein.